andrewhilts/diy-transparency-dev/README.md

 2. In the terminal, **cd **into the downloaded project’s directory.
 You can have a look at the VagrantFile and change the virtual machine name or IP address if you wish.

+2. Then, make two directories, "code-api" and "code-frontend".

 3. In the "group_vars" folder, edit “all” on lines 7 and 11 to change the passwords for your database to your own passwords.

 4. Then, run **vagrant up**.